 - NYCDP: Sure… Hey, the place of occurrence is wrong!

-The value of a reduced fine? $20.
-A dismissal of your parking ticket?
+What’s the value of dismissal of your parking ticket?
 PRICELESS!
 Always, every time, without fail, pan for “Place of Occurrence” parking ticket gold.

 Please share your parking ticket dismissal experiences.
 How else will we win the hearts and minds of the NYC driving public?
 When you’re right–FIGHT!